| Supporting Staff AssociationShort-Term Courses Open to Employees Covered Under the Collective Bargaining

 Employees are entitled to enroll in one course per contract year.
 Employees

+are eligible for any course listed in this pamphlet.
 Employees must obtain approval from their supervisors when requesting time

 off in order to take a class.
 Once an employee has enrolled in a course and